EWTN: Development

 From 1982 to 1994, the network had competition from another Catholic broadcaster, the Catholic Telecommunications Network of America.
 The network was sponsored by the National Conference of Catholic Bishops which poured $30 million into the venture before it failed.

 In 2000, "in the midst of an apostolic visitation by San Juan Archbishop Roberto González Nieves" to investigate Mother Angelica's authority over the station and monastery, Mother Angelica gave control of EWTN to a board of lay people.

 As of 2011, the network's chairman of the board and chief executive officer is Michael P. Warsaw.

-As of 2019, EWTN programming was available through "more than 6,000 TV affiliates as well as on Roku, Apple TV, Amazon Fire and YouTube", and had studios not only in its headquarters outside Birmingham, Alabama, but in Orange County and Washington, D.C.
+As of 2019, EWTN programming was available through "more than 6,000 TV affiliates as well as on Roku, Apple TV, Amazon Fire and YouTube".
+In addition to its Irondale campus, the network maintains a Washington, D.C., facility for its news division, along with a West Coast broadcast facility on the campus of the Christ Cathedral in Garden Grove, California.

 Other media

 Radio

 In 1992, EWTN established the largest privately owned shortwave radio station, WEWN.
 The station broadcasts from Vandiver, Alabama, in the vicinity of greater Birmingham.

 In 1996, Mother Angelica announced that EWTN would make its radio signal available via satellite to AM and FM stations throughout the United States at no cost.

 In 1999, programs included Mother Angelica Live and "Life Is Worth Living" with Fulton J. Sheen.
 WGSN in North Myrtle Beach, South Carolina, was an affiliate.
 Current radio programs include Open Line in which callers can have their questions regarding the Catholic Faith answered.

 In 2004, EWTN announced an agreement with Sirius Satellite Radio, which thereafter merged with XM Satellite Radio to become Sirius XM Satellite Radio.
 EWTN broadcasts on Channel 130 on Sirius XM.

 As of August 2020, EWTN Radio is affiliated with 384 stations in the United States and more than 500 stations globally.